Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 12.24.37 UTC
+- WIB: Sabtu, 13 September 2025 13.33.46 UTC
-- WITA: Sabtu, 13 September 2025 13.24.37 UTC
+- WITA: Sabtu, 13 September 2025 14.33.46 UTC
-- WIT: Sabtu, 13 September 2025 14.24.37 UTC
+- WIT: Sabtu, 13 September 2025 15.33.46 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"The only place you find success before work is in the dictionary."

-Kategori: technology
+Kategori: motivational